Verdana: Microsoft variants

 Verdana Ref is a custom version of Verdana for use with Microsoft Reference.
 It is used in Microsoft Bookshelf 2000, Encarta Encyclopedia Deluxe 99, Encarta Virtual Globe 99, Office 2000 Premium, and Publisher 2000.
 MS Reference Sans Serif is a derivative of Verdana Ref with bold and italic fonts.
 This font family is included with Microsoft Encarta.

 Tahoma is similar to Verdana but with tighter letter spacing.
 The Windows Mobile core font Nina is a more condensed version of Tahoma and Verdana.

 Verdana Pro

 Microsoft licensed rights to Verdana to Font Bureau for a new Verdana Pro release, published in 2011.
 Verdana Pro adds correct German closing quotation marks, light, semi-bold and black styles with italics, as well as condensed styles with italics across all weights.
 The expanded family was designed for organisations that had made extensive use of Verdana due to its availability but desired additional versions for greater flexibility.
-It is sold separately through print and web licenses, being sold by Font Bureau and Ascender, although Windows 10 users can acquire it free of charge from Microsoft Store or by activating the Pan-European Supplemental Fonts optional resource on the Settings app.
+It is sold separately through print and web licenses, being sold by Font Bureau and Ascender, although Windows 10 users can acquire it free of charge from Microsoft Store or by activating the Pan-European Supplemental Fonts optional resource in the Settings app.
 A similar Georgia Pro release was announced at the same time.